SquireOfSoftware/tap-on/scanner/README.md

 2. Enable public github API tokens here: https://github.com/settings/tokens and send in your public token instead of your password and it should just work

+## Forming the docker image

+I will be following some examples from here: https://medium.com/bb-tutorials-and-thoughts/how-to-serve-react-application-with-nginx-and-docker-9c51ac2c50ba